SavSanta/ipv4guard/README.md

 # ipv4guard

-A Cobalt Strike Aggressor Script that attempts to prevent Cobalt Strike commands from being executed on non-whitelisted/off-target/unapproved IPv4 addresses.
+A Cobalt Strike Aggressor Script that _attempts_ to aid a Cobalt Strike operator from being executing commands on non-whitelisted / off-target/ unapproved IPv4 target addresses.

+## How It Works
+After an operator Adds and IP address to the monitoring list, the Cobalt Strike Aggressor Script monitors the `beacon_input` hook for IPv4 that matches addresses that take the proper action and halts the action when it detects a match.

 # Usage